Chapter Studio scaled

 Chapter Studio

-I was born and raised in Iran-Tehran.
+I was born and raised in Tehran, Iran.
 I moved to Dubai with my family over 20 years ago to pursue a better education and upbringing.

-In 2018 I finally decided to leave the corporate world.
-I launched the practice Chapter Studio, creating bespoke design piece rooted in middle-eastern culture.
-I have also just completed master’s degree in Interior Architecture and design and recently graduated.
+In 2018, I finally decided to leave the corporate world.
+I launched the practice Chapter Studio, creating a bespoke design piece rooted in Middle Eastern culture.
+I have also just completed a master’s degree in Interior Architecture and design, and recently graduated.
 I have always been eager to continue learning in every aspect.

-I am also happily married to my dearest husband who has been supporting my project since the start and just became a mother to my beautiful son.
+I am also happily married to my dearest husband, who has been supporting my project since the start, and just become a mother to my beautiful son.

 No, I pursued a career in corporate finance since the inception of my university to financially support my educational fees.
 I graduated in 2013 and worked in various corporations.